PGM-Lab/InferPy/docs/index.rst

-InferPy is a high-level API for probabilistic modeling with deep neural networks written in Python and capable of running on top of Tensorflow.
+InferPy is a high-level API for probabilistic modeling with deep neural networks written in Python and capable of running on top of TensorFlow.
 InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probabilistic modeling, scalable inference, and robust model validation.

 Use InferPy if you need a probabilistic programming language that:

 * Allows easy and fast prototyping of hierarchical probabilistic models with a simple and user-friendly API inspired by Keras.
-* Automatically creates computational efficient batched models without the need to deal with complex tensor operations 	and theoretical concepts.
+* Automatically creates computational efficient batch models without the need to deal with complex tensor operations 	and theoretical concepts.
-* Run seamlessly on CPU and GPU by relying on Tensorflow, without having to learn how to use Tensorflow.
+* Run seamlessly on CPU and GPU by relying on TensorFlow, without having to learn how to use TensorFlow.
 * Defines probabilistic models with complex probabilistic constructs containing deep neural networks.

 .. * Process seamlessly small data sets stored on a Panda's data-frame, or large distributed data sets by relying on Apache Spark.

 ..
-InferPy is to Edward what Keras is to Tensorflow
+InferPy is to Edward what Keras is to TensorFlow
 .. -------------------------------------------------
 ..
-InferPy's aim is to be to Edward what Keras is to Tensorflow.
+InferPy's aim is to be to Edward what Keras is to TensorFlow.
 Edward is a general purpose
-.. probabilistic programing language, like Tensorflow is a general computational engine.
+.. probabilistic programing language, like TensorFlow is a general computational engine.
 ..
 But this generality comes a at price.
 Edward's API is
 .. verbose and is based on distributions over Tensor objects, which are n-dimensional arrays with
 .. complex semantics operations.
 Probability distributions over Tensors are powerful abstractions